franfrancisco9/franfrancisco9/README.md

 - 💻 Board member at [HackerSchool][hs] for managing and doing projects
 - ✈️ Member at [AeroTec][aerotec], part of Olissipo Air Team, which designs aircrafts for european competitions and UAV-ART Team.
 - ☢️ Member at  IPFN on the [FRIENDS][friends] project, to detect radioactivity with drones.
--  🤖 Collaborating with [MOV.AI][https://www.mov.ai] to simulate drones for transporting packages in an environment with obstacles.
+-  🤖 Collaborating with [MOV.AI][mov] to simulate drones for transporting packages in an environment with obstacles.
 - 🚩 Core member of CTF team [IDEK][idek] currently top 3 in the world.
 - 👀 Currently looking for internship opportunities.